rollup/rollup-plugin-babel/README.md

 ### Finding Babel configuration options

-Besides Babel options that are passed directly to this plugin, this plugin will only respect project-wide [Babel configuration files](https://babeljs.io/docs/en/config-files) based on the current working directory when applying it to the generated code.
+Besides Babel options that are passed directly to this plugin, `babel-generated(...)` will only respect project-wide [Babel configuration files](https://babeljs.io/docs/en/config-files) based on the current working directory when applying it to the generated code.

 ### Using formats other than ES modules or CommonJS